gustawL/gustawl.github.io/content/literature notes/zettelkasten-as-thinking-partner.md

   - zettelkasten
   - literature-note
 ---
-Luhmann’s Zettelkasten was (i think) an early version of “second brain.”<br>
+Luhmann’s Zettelkasten was (I think) an early version of a “second brain.”
-He describes how an external system can become more than memory or storage: it can be a "thinking partner".<br>
+He describes how an external system can become more than memory or storage: it can be a “thinking partner.”  <br>
-His "second memory (Zweitgedächtnis)", which we might call a ‘second brain’, wasn’t about tasks and goals, but about **insight and intellectual dialogue**.
+His “second memory (Zweitgedächtnis)”—what we might call a second brain—wasn’t about tasks and goals, but about insight and intellectual dialogue.

 > *references*:
 > - [Luhmann, Niklas.
 (1981).
 Kommunikation mit Zettelkasten.
 Page 225](https://ckrybus.com/static/papers/luhmann1981.pdf).